flounders/squad_tutorials/posts/2021-12-01-squad_leading.md

 vehicle a few seconds later.
 My approach is unless we talk about the vehicle request, I ignore it.
 If they bring it up, or I do, then it gets approved.

-## Fireteam Management
+# Fireteam Management

-- Picking FTLs
-- Assigning to fire teams

-Fireteam leads can help you place marks on the map and set up fortifications on FOBs.
+Fireteam leads (also know as FTLs) can help you place marks on the map and set up fortifications on FOBs.
 With good FTLs they can take care of marking items for you on the map when you are preoccupied with your other squad lead duties.
 This can help to take some of the strain off of you.

+## Picking FTLs

 You can pick random people to be your FTLs, but some don't really talk much or even know how to mark the map.
 If you know some of the players are good FTLs already, pick them.
 If you don't